DavoDC/MediaManager/TTD.md

 # Things to Do

-## Refactor: Improve Folder parsing - InitialiseFieldsUsingMediaFolderName()
-Code is almost the same for movies and episodes when parsing folder names Generalise it!!
-Use one regex for both, shift into MediaFile class

-## Refactor: Look for duplicate code
-Init of common fields in movie and ep

 ## IMPROVING PARSING
 - You'll see incorrect stuff come up
     - e.g. EAC being assigned to quality title instead of audio codec